 Meditation is not a way of making your mind quiet.
 It’s a way of entering into the quiet that’s already there —buried under the 50,000 thoughts the average person thinks every day. — Deepak Chopra

 On most days we either begin or end our day with a meditation practice.
 It has been hands down our most consistent and reliable resource for mindbody health and happiness.
 We always feel better afterwards.
 That is not to say that we don’t experience the typical mind chatter or busy mind that so often accompanies the endeavor of experiencing a quiet mind.
 Following a recent meditation, we shared with each other the mind chatter or busy mind that we experienced and we had a good laugh over it.

 Over the past 20 years of teaching meditation we have found that it is this chatter that stops most people from meditating.
-Rather than embracing it as part of the journey it is often seen as a sign of personal inability to quiet the mind.
+Rather than embracing it as part of the journey it is often seen as a sign of personal inability to experience a quiet mind.
 During meditation, the goal can be said to enter into the silence and listen to the wisdom within.
 A surrendering is often called for during meditation as we are confronted with our excuses, our distractions, and our ego telling us that so many other things are more important and that sitting still is a waste of time.

-Meditation Mind Chatter
+Meditation Mind Chatter – The Busy Mind

 Here are the 7 most common voices of your ego trying to distract you from your spiritual connection during meditation:

 - Task-master voice: I don’t have time for doing nothing.
 I should be productive.
-There are so many things on my list.
+There are so many things on my to-do list.